 Jones & Cooper Home Inspection Services

-Jones and Cooper Home Inspections abides by the Standard of Practice (SOP) upheld by ASHI.
+Jones & Cooper Home Inspections abides by the Standard of Practice (SOP) upheld by ASHI.
 During the Buyer’s Inspection, we check each safely accessible area of the building to determine its current condition and find any damage or defects that may sway your purchasing or repair decisions.
-The following areas of the home are included in the inspection:
+The following areas of the home are included in the inspection service:

 - Gutters and downspouts

 - Decks, stoops, porches, walkways, and railings

 - Eaves, soffits, and fascia

 - Grading and drainage